microsoft/vscode-python-tools-extension-template/README.md

 ## Packaging and Publishing

-1. Update the version as need in `package.json`.
+1. Update various fields in `package.json`.
+Check the following fields and update them accordingly:
+    -   `"publisher"`: Update this to your publisher id from https://marketplace.visualstudio.com/.
+    -   `"version"`: See https://semver.org/ for details of requirements and limitations for this field.
+    -   `"license"`: Update license as per your project.
+Defaults to `MIT`.
+    -   `"keywords"`: Update keywords for your project, these will be used when searching in the VS Code marketplace.
+    -   `"categories"`: Update categories for your project, makes it easier to filter in the VS Code marketplace.
+    -   `"homepage"`, `"repository"`, and `"bugs"` : Update URLs for these fields to point to your project.
+    -   **Optional** Add `"icon"` field with relative path to a image file to use as icon for this project.
 1. Build package using `nox --session build_package`.
 1. Take the generated `.vsix` file and upload it to your extension management page https://marketplace.visualstudio.com/manage.

 To do this from the command line see here https://code.visualstudio.com/api/working-with-extensions/publishing-extension